turingschool/backend-curriculum-site/module1/projects/credit_check.markdown

 ---

 ### Learning Goals
-* break a problem into logical components
+* Break a problem into logical components.
-* implement appropriate Ruby syntax
+* Implement appropriate Ruby syntax.
-* utilize methods and classes
+* Utilize methods and classes.

 Let's write a program that can detect mistakes in a credit card number.